British princess

-The use of the title of Princess of the United Kingdom of Great Britain and Northern Ireland is entirely at the will of the sovereign as expressed in letters patent.
-Individuals holding the title of princess are styled "Her Royal Highness" (HRH).
-On 18 April 1917, Frederica of Hanover, the newest granddaughter of Wilhelm II, German Emperor was styled a British princess from birth, even though Germany and Britain were fighting in WWI.
-Before the First World War, British princesses also held additional German titles, such as princesses of Hanover by virtue of being male line descendants of George III; or princesses of Saxe-Coburg and Gotha, duchess of Saxony, by virtue of being male line descendants of Prince Albert of Saxe-Coburg and Gotha.
-George V issued letters patent on 30 November 1917, to restrict the automatic assignment of the title "princess" and the use of the style "Royal Highness" to the following persons:
+The use of the title of Princess of the United Kingdom of Great Britain and Northern Ireland is entirely at the will of the sovereign, and is now expressed in letters patent.
+Individuals holding the title of princess will usually also be granted the style of Her Royal Highness (HRH).
+The current letters patent were issued in 1917 during World War I, with one extension in 2012.

+Between 1714 and 1917, pursuant to the then custom, daughters of the monarch and daughters of male-line descendants of a monarch were accorded the rank of a British princess.
+King George V issued letters patent on 30 November 1917 (issue 30428, Dec.
+14, 1917, p.
+2.), predefining who held the title, style and rank of a British Princess to restrict the automatic assignment of the title "princess" and the use of the style "Royal Highness" to the following persons: